Sign In

 Summer Camp at Camp Lakeside is in full swing.
 Carroll and I presented a hands-on workshop on Wednesday to the almost 80 in attendance that week.
 They designed their own leather bracelet with appropriate tools and then painted them, making each one unique and memorable.
 Carroll always hopes to inspire someone to want to learn and enjoy working with leather as much as he does.
 Sara Dunavent was in attendance the week were there and her sister Shannon is serving as a counselor for the entire season again this year.

-I've mentioned before that some of our people are like the dust under the bed.
-They're either comin' or goin' all the time.
+all the time.
 Last weekend Anne Barnes, Barbara Jennings and Earline Burton went to Lilbourne, Missouri for Anne's 53rd high school reunion.
 Barbara donned her "Miss Magnolia" persona and hilariously entertained the group.

 Former Tutwiler resident James Martindale, his son Rev. Charles and Charles' son Chuck with wife Beverly, all of West Monroe, La., visited home and family members Johnie and Leona Lane and Agnes Martindale this past week.
 James and Annette Brand had their children home over the Fourth.
 Tom and Beth Maybik and children Ryan and Caitlin of Houston, Tx. and Beth Wellman of Dunlap, Tn.
 Caitlin will remain for a visit through July.